-- 18.2.
-Vehicle engines must have: - 18.2.1.
-A maximum of four cylinders. - 18.2.2.
-A maximum of two carburettor chokes (two single or one double). - 18.2.3.
+18.2.
+Vehicle engines must have:

+18.2.1.
+A maximum of four cylinders.

+18.2.2.
+A maximum of two carburettor chokes (two single or one double).

+18.2.3.
 A maximum of one camshaft per bank of cylinders.

+18.2.4.
+Engines with more than one camshaft per bank of cylinders may be used providing that;

+- (a) any replacement engine comprises a block and cylinder head from the same engine family. - (b) they were originally fitted with fuel injection, and; - (c) that fuel injection system complete with the inlet manifold and throttle body is retained unmodified except as permitted in R.18.2.4.1(c);

+18.2.41.
+It is permitted to make the following modifications to affect installation;

+- (a) alternative engine mountings, sump pan and exhaust manifolds are permitted; - (b) it is permitted to relocate ancillaries such as alternators and steering pumps. - (c) it is permitted to change the orientation of the otherwise unmodified inlet manifold.

-- 18.2.4.
-Engines with more than one camshaft per bank of cylinders may be used providing that they were originally fitted with fuel injection and that the fuel injection system complete with plenum chamber and throttle body is retained unmodified. - 18.2.5.
-For diesel and petrol engines under 1500cc actual capacity, forced induction is permitted providing that the complete original induction system is retained unmodified, other than the replacement of the air filter element. - 18.3.1.
-Fuel injection may be fitted where it was standard equipment by the manufacturer for that engine type and where the original plenum chamber and throttle body is retained for that engine type. - 18.3.2.
-A standard Wankel unit will be considered as three cylinders twin Wankel units are prohibited. - 18.3.3.
-Engines must comply with the silencing levels G.11.1, J.5.17 and 4.1 and have induction air filter elements fitted that ensure the vehicle complies with noise regulations J.5.17. - 18.3.4.
+18.2.5.
+For diesel and petrol engines under 1500cc actual capacity, forced induction is permitted providing that the complete original induction system is retained unmodified, other than the replacement of the air filter element.

+18.3.1.
+Fuel injection may be fitted where it was standard equipment by the manufacturer for that engine type and where the original plenum chamber and throttle body is retained for that engine type.

+18.3.2.
+A standard Wankel unit will be considered as three cylinders - twin Wankel units are prohibited.

+18.3.3.
+Engines must comply with the silencing levels G.11.1, J.5.17 and 4.1 and have induction air filter elements fitted that ensure the vehicle complies with noise regulations J.5.17.

+18.3.4.
 Only H shift pattern manual transmissions are permitted.
 The gear lever must remain the only means of changing gear unless an alternative method was originally fitted by the vehicle manufacturer as standard.
-Automatic transmissions are permitted provided that they are in their original configuration as fitted by the manufacturer to that specific vehicle model. - 18.3.5.
+Automatic transmissions are permitted provided that they are in their original configuration as fitted by the manufacturer to that specific vehicle model.

+18.3.5.
 The number and location of the driven wheels must remain as original to the model of car.